cratz92/cratz92/README.md

-<h3>💸 Since I want to continue to be financially independent,<br> I have decided to start a startup in the game development area,<br> Cratz Media. </h3>
+<h3>💸 Since I want to continue to be financially independent,<br> I have decided to start a startup in the game development and digital media area,<br> Cratz Media. </h3>